-- I. It is the policy of health plans affiliated with Centene Corporation[®] that the following diagnostic tests for symptomatic individuals for the evaluation of vaginitis are medically necessary for members/enrollees ≥ 16 years of age: - A. KOH "whiff test" (i.e., amine odor test); - B. Assay for sialidase activity;

-C. Direct and amplified DNA probe tests to detect the presence of Candida and Gardnerella vaginalis.
+- I. It is the policy of health plans affiliated with Centene Corporation[®] that the following diagnostic tests are medically necessary for the evaluation of vaginitis symptoms: - A. KOH "whiff test" (i.e., amine odor test); - B. Assay for sialidase activity; - C. Direct and amplified DNA probe tests for microorganisms likely to cause vaginitis. - II.

-- II.
 It is the policy of health plans affiliated with Centene Corporation that screening of asymptomatic birthing individuals for bacterial vaginosis (BV) to reduce the incidence of pre-term birth or other complications of pregnancy is not medically necessary as there is no evidence that treatment of BV in asymptomatic birthing individuals reduces these complications.2 - III.
-It is the policy of health plans affiliated with Centene Corporation that the following tests for genitourinary conditions for asymptomatic individuals during routine exams, contraceptive management care, or pregnancy care are considered not medically necessary for members/enrollees \geq 16 year of age, as they have not been shown to improve clinical outcomes in this population:^{2,4} - A. Unspecified amplified DNA probe testing; - B. Amplified DNA probe Candida testing; - C. SureSwab (81513), BD MAX Vaginal Panel (81514), and Xpert Xpress MVP (0352U) nucleic acid amplification testing (NAAT) panels for vaginitis. - IV.
-It is the policy of health plans affiliated with Centene Corporation that unspecified amplified DNA probe testing for the diagnostic evaluation of symptomatic individuals for the following genitourinary conditions is considered not medically necessary for members/enrollees ≥ 16 of age, as it has not been shown to improve clinical outcomes over direct DNA probe testing: A. Acute vaginitis or vulvitis (≤ four episodes per year);

-- B. Gynecologic and obstetric conditions triggered by etiologies other than complicated vaginitis inducing mechanisms as listed in Table 5, including:
+It is the policy of health plans affiliated with Centene Corporation that the following tests for genitourinary conditions for individuals without symptoms of vaginitis during routine exams, contraceptive management care, or pregnancy care are considered not medically necessary for members/enrollees ≥ 21 year of age, as they have not been shown to improve clinical outcomes in this population:^{2,4} - A. Unspecified amplified DNA probe testing (CPT 87798); - B. Amplified and direct DNA probe Candida testing (CPT 87480 and 87481); - C. SureSwab (81513), BD MAX Vaginal Panel (81514), and Xpert Xpress MVP (0352U) nucleic acid amplification testing (NAAT) panels for vaginitis. - IV.
+It is the policy of health plans affiliated with Centene Corporation that unspecified amplified DNA probe testing and direct and amplified DNA probe testing for Candida species for the diagnostic evaluation of symptomatic individuals for the following genitourinary conditions are considered not medically necessary for members/enrollees ≥ 21 of age as they have not been shown to improve clinical outcomes - A. Gynecologic and obstetric conditions listed in Table 5 that are triggered by etiologies other than complicated vaginitis-inducing mechanisms, including:

 - 1. Urinary tract infections;

 - 2. Pelvic inflammatory disease;

 - 3. Inflammatory disorders of the vagina, vulva, and perineum;

 - 4. Irregular menstruation or abnormal uterine and vaginal bleeding;

 - 5. Dysmenorrhea;

 - 6. Complications with pregnancy, including all the following:

 - a.
 Pre-term labor;

 - b.
 Ectopic pregnancy;

 - c.
 High risk pregnancy.

 - V. It is the policy of health plans affiliated with Centene Corporation that current scientific literature does not support the use of the multiplex/multitarget amplified DNA probe test Bridge Women's Health Infectious Disease Detection panel (0330U) for genitourinary pathogens commonly associated with vaginitis.